rwxrob/skilstak/docs/boost/basic.md

     1. Know just enough networking to describe how the Internet works
     1. Purchase and setup a home Internet modem/router/firewall
     1. Install and learn the best web browser for work
+    1. Learn to search the Internet efficiently and effectively
 1. Understand your developer/editor options
     1. [Edit (and preview) on GitHub with github.dev](https://youtu.be/QLta2MNjMMA)
     1. [Choosing the right text editor for you](https://youtu.be/iT1mP8leRsU)